timcraft/markababy/README.md

 ## Rails template usage

-To use Markababy within a Rails 3 app: add markababy as a dependency to your Gemfile; do the bundle dance; then change the extension on your template files from .erb to .rb and you can start writing your templates in Ruby!
+Add markababy as a dependency to your Gemfile; do the bundle dance; then change the extension on your template files from .erb to .rb and you can start writing your templates in Ruby!

 Controller instance variables and helpers will be available as methods.

 ## Less is more